Harmon Killebrew: 1970–1974

-Kansas City Royals
+Kansas City Royals (1975)

 On January 24, 1975, eight days after getting his release from the Twins, Killebrew signed a one-year contract with the Kansas City Royals.
 During his return to Minnesota in early May, the Twins formally retired his No. 3 jersey.
 In that game, Killebrew hit a home run against his former teammates and received a standing ovation from the crowd.
 In 106 games with the Royals, he had a batting average of .199, 14 home runs, and 44 RBIs.
 At the end of the season, the Royals released Killebrew.
 In March 1976, he formally announced his retirement and said he would become an announcer and color commentator for Twins games.
 At the time of his retirement, he was fifth all-time on the home run list.

-Career hitting statistics

-Hall of Fame

-Killebrew was first eligible for the Hall of Fame in 1981 and received 239 votes, or 59.6% of the vote; 75% of the vote is required for induction.
-While he did hit 573 home runs (5th all-time when he left the game), he amassed a relatively low hit total (2086), given the years he played, combined with a high number of strikeouts (1699), and a .256 batting average.
-In 1982, Killebrew received 59.3% of the vote, taking a backseat to Hank Aaron and Frank Robinson, who made it in their first year of eligibility.
-After receiving 71.9% of the vote in 1983, Killebrew said not getting in that year was more difficult to accept than the previous two times, and asked "Why do the writers feel there only has to be a certain number inducted each time?"
-In 1984, Killebrew received 83.1% of the vote and was elected to the Hall in his fourth year of eligibility, joining Luis Aparicio and Don Drysdale as electees.